-This project aims to develop an automated image analysis pipeline for a genome-wide yeast screen to identify mutants sensitive to fatty acids.
-The screen involves spotting yeast mutant arrays on media containing different types of fatty acids.
-At the core of this project is the generation of a robust, automated segmentation and quantification pipeline to accurately measure colony surface area as a proxy for growth.
-Key aspects of the image analysis pipeline include:
+This project aimed to develop an automated image analysis pipeline for a genome-wide yeast screen designed to identify mutants sensitive to fatty acids.
+The screen involved spotting yeast mutant arrays on media containing different types of fatty acids.

 • Automated colony segmentation from plate images